Security & Privacy

 Typically, CODEX processes:

-- workspace content provided by users or ingested from authorized sources.
+- Workspace content provided by users or ingested from authorized sources.

 Data sharing and third parties